Do you have good money habits? Or do you have a hard when trying to save money?

 And while some of us are usually better than others planning, something always seems to come up.
 At least that’s how it is for me.
 There is always one unplanned item I did not have in my budget.

-So here are 9 ways you can save and make more money.
+So here are 9 ways you can save and create good money habits.

 1. Automate Savings